-- Wrinkle Finish Paints – These are again especially formulated by the paint companies but are readily applied in normal 2 roll coater heads.
+- Wrinkle Finish Paints – These are specially formulated by paint companies however are readily applied in normal 2 roll coater heads.
 The wrinkled surface has the effect of increasing the coefficient of friction, making it safer for roofing contractors.
 Two levels of ‘wrinkle’ can be supplied; one at a coarse wrinkle, the other a micro wrinkle.
 The coarse wrinkle has the additional effect of increasing the surface hardness so that damage resistance is improved.
 The micro wrinkle has a side effect of giving a low gloss (matte) finish and is often used instead of controlling gloss with other matting agents in the formulation.

 - High Build Primers – These systems are used where extra corrosion resistance is needed.
 Instead of the 5um applied, normally extra resistance can be achieved by applying 25um of primer.
 These primers are commonly polyurethane based.
 The polyurethane top coat is also an excellent performer with respect to colour and gloss retention externally.
 Another high performing coating, PVDF, is also used in conjunction with high build primers.
 Logically, if a coating is to perform for a long time as a barrier it also needs to retain its appearance over that time.

 - Plastisol – This is liquid polyvinylchloride (PVC).
 This is another means of achieving higher corrosion resistance through increasing the film thickness.
 As with high build primers the extra thickness forms a barrier to the environment.
-The thicker dry film thickness is always embossed at the exit of the oven with water cooled rolls, while the film is still approximately 180 degrees C. Embossing is used here to guarantee that the surface is uniform.
+The thicker dry film thickness is always embossed at the exit of the oven with water cooled rolls, while the film is still approximately 180 degrees C (356 °F).
+Embossing is used here to guarantee that the surface is uniform.
 The embossing is usually a leathergrain pattern.